 This has been the most challenging year ever for me personally, and arguably almost everyone else on the planet will feel this way also.
 Given the current state of affairs, and continued state of uncertainty which clouds so many areas of our lives, it’s clear that 2021 also has the potential to challenge us to limits we never thought possible.

-As a firm believer in thriving in, not just surviving through whatever crisis we may face, for my yearly reflection practice, I decided to seek inspiration from someone who is the epitome of thriving in the face of great difficulty, Anne Welsh, Author of the powerful book Painless, CEO of Painless Universal, and Sickle Cell sufferer.
+As a firm believer in thriving in, not just surviving through whatever crisis we may face, for my yearly reflection practice, I decided to seek inspiration from someone who is the epitome of thriving in the face of great difficulty, a long time family friend, who in addition to being an author and CEO is a Sickle Cell sufferer.

-These terrible experiences and hospitalizations were so traumatic and disruptive that many people told her she would never be able to have a relationship, kids, or do any meaningful work.
-Yet today Anne is a proud wife and mother, whose work is positively impacting individuals, businesses and governments globally.
+These terrible experiences and hospitalisations were so traumatic and disruptive that many people told her she would never be able to have a relationship, kids, or do any meaningful work.
+Yet today she is a proud wife and mother, whose work is positively impacting individuals, businesses and governments globally.

 Through our conversation I discovered 5 things from her journey that can help us all thrive in difficult circumstances.